harness/developer-hub/kb/platform/harness-platform-faqs.md

 ### How can I obtain the triggered build version value, trigger ID, or trigger URL during pipeline runtime when a pipeline is triggered by a Pull Request (PR)?

-To access information about the trigger during pipeline runtime, Harness provides specific expressions.
-For the username associated with the PR changes, you can use <+pipeline.triggeredBy.name>, which will give you the name of the user who initiated the PR.
-To get the ID of the trigger that fired the execution, the expression <+pipeline.triggeredBy.triggerIdentifier> can be utilized.
+Harness provides specific expressions to access information about the trigger during pipeline runtime.
+For the username associated with the PR changes, you can use `<+pipeline.triggeredBy.name>`, which will give you the name of the user who initiated the PR.
+To get the ID of the trigger that fired the execution, the expression `<+pipeline.triggeredBy.triggerIdentifier>` can be utilized.
 However, it's important to note that Harness does not offer an expression to retrieve the URL to the trigger.
 Therefore, while you can easily access the username and trigger ID, obtaining the trigger URL directly in the pipeline runtime is not supported.

 ## Platform Rate Limits